-The school was inspected by OFSTED in November 2017.
-OFSTED judged: The school continues to be good.
+The school was inspected by OFSTED in April 2023.
+OFSTED judged: The school REQUIRES IMPROVEMENT

 - Parent View gives you the chance to tell Ofsted what you think about our school.
 Please click below for more information or to complete the online questionnaire: